GAMSAT Section 1

 The source material for questions in section 1 will be taken from the following:

-1. Fiction Text - this could be novels, short stories, plays etc.
+1. Fiction Text - this could be novels, short stories, plays etc. In fact there are almost an infinite number of different styles of writing which can be encompassed here.

 7. Charts or tables - extracting information from some kind of mathematical tabulation or data.